liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/01-installing-solr-intro.markdown

-It is required during the Solr installation process to also [stop the Elasticsearch Connectors](https://portal.liferay.dev/docs/7-2/deploy/-/knowledge_base/d/installing-solr-basic-installation#stopping-the-elasticsearch-connector) that ship with @product@.
+It is required during the Solr installation process to also [stop the Elasticsearch Connectors](https://portal.liferay.dev/docs/7-2/deploy/-/knowledge_base/d/installing-solr-basic-installation#stopping-the-elasticsearch-connector) that ship with @sharepoint@.
 If you're ready to blacklist those bundles now, use these contents in the blacklist configuration file:

 ```properties